About Kerry Camino

 Outside of the walk weekend, information packs/passports are available all year round from Tralee Tourist Office.

-We are very grateful to volunteer members of Tralee Mountaineering Club, Tralee Civil Defence and other local walking enthusiasts who have assisted us in a guiding capacity for our walk weekends since 2012.
+We are very grateful to volunteer members Tralee Mountaineering Club, Tralee Civil Defence and other local walking enthusiasts who have assisted us in a guiding capacity for our walk weekends since 2012.

 Email: info@kerrycamino.com